Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 # Roblox Galaxy Perfect Warp 3.5 (Legal Version)
 With Yname's blessing, I now present to you, Perfect Warp 3.5.
 The legal version of Perfect Warp that I have developed in AHK.
 Which is a macro-scripting language.
 This script takes user input of the distance you want to warp, then it places a line over the warp bar indicating how far to charge warp for a Perfect Warp.

-Perfect Auto Warps do exist however, I have chosen not to release them because it would make Yname unhappy.
+Perfect Auto Warps do exist however, I have chosen not to release them because Yname said he would be unhappy.

 [Download Here](https://github.com/ORB-Aerospace911/Roblox-Galaxy-Perfect-Warp/releases)